potato-tf/PopExtensionsPlus/tags_documentation.md

 > [!NOTE]
 > You can use either "attribute" or "attr" as the key name.
 > For custom warpaints on bots, use `popext_warpaint`
+> Despite the name, this is also used for applying standard non-custom attributes

+> [!WARNING]
+> VScript cannot set string attribute types like `item name text override` or `meter_label`.
+> The only exception in this library is `custom projectile model`, as its functionality has been replaced.
 ---

 <a name="popext_ringoffire"></a>